browserengineering/book/book/glossary.md

 backed by a __surface__.
 Also a web API of the same name that serves the same purpose.

-__Compositing__: The phase oof a browser rendering pipeline that divides the display list into pieces suitable for rendering into independent __surfaces__ on a __GPU__, in order to speed up animations.
+__Compositing__: The phase of a browser rendering pipeline that divides the display list into pieces suitable for rendering into independent __surfaces__ on a __GPU__, in order to speed up animations.